jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [50] "Weapons Offense"
 ```

-The `grep()` searches if any of the letters inside of the `[]` are present in our "crimes" vector.
 As it searches for any letter inside of the square brackets, the order does not matter.

 ```r